kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-07-Grand-Theft-Auto-RF-Locks-Hacking-Flipper-Zero-Edition-Part2.md

 ![image](https://github.com/user-attachments/assets/5b3dc722-5b36-4912-8b6d-c257d2cb8ab0)

-We can use the simulator to demonstrate it in practice.
-Here we set the manufacturer's secret key to 0123456789ABCDEF, the serial number to 4141410, and the counter starts from 2600.
+We can use the simulator to demonstrate this in practice.
+In this example, we set the manufacturer's secret key to 0123456789ABCDEF, the serial number to 4141410, and the counter starts from 2600.

 ![image](https://github.com/user-attachments/assets/4eb6ef89-7b68-463d-ad62-ab9747fb2b2c)